Trump leaves White House, skips Biden's inauguration ceremony | Politics

-Donald Trump on Wednesday skipped his successor Joe Biden's inauguration and exited the White House for the last time as the US president to board a flight to his Mar-a-Lago estate in Florida, which will be his permanent home after he failed to win his re-election bid.
+Donald Trump on Wednesday skipped his successor Joe Biden's inauguration and exited the White House for the last time as US president, saying he had ''an amazing four years'' and hoping that it would not be a ''long goodbye.''
+Trump left the White House on the Marine One presidential helicopter along with his wife Melania, hours before Biden's inauguration.

+Following a short helicopter flight to Joint Base Andrews in Maryland, he received a sendoff ceremony with a red carpet, military band, a 21-gun salute and crowd of about 200 guests in attendance.
+He then boarded a final flight on Air Force One to begin his post-presidential life at his palatial Mar-a-Lago golf club in Palm Beach.

-Trump, 74, has already announced that he will not attend the inauguration of Biden as President and Kamala Harris as the Vice President, becoming the first president to skip his successor's inauguration since Andrew Johnson in 1869.
+Trump, 74, had already announced that he will not attend the inauguration of Biden as President and Kamala Harris as the Vice President. he thus became the first president to skip his successor's inauguration since Andrew Johnson in 1869.
+Trump also did not extend an invitation to President-elect Biden and Vice President-elect Kamala Harris.

+The meeting between sitting presidents and vice presidents and their successors is a time-honoured tradition that represents the peaceful transfer of power.

 ''It was an honour of a lifetime,'' Trump said before departing the White House.